-- Working closely with DP management teams and subject teachers on collection development - Providing library lessons to DP students - Organizing library workshops for teachers - With current subscription of Wisenews, Questia, JSTOR, and Britannica Encyclopedia, considering expanding library subscription to Oxford Music Online and Art Online and introducing students to the Hong Kong Public Library e-Resources via the web; Science in Context, e-brary Academic Complete, Global Reference on the Environment, Energy, and Natural Resources (GREENR), Grolier Online, Omni file Full Text Mega
+- Working closely with DP management teams and subject teachers on collection development - Providing library lessons to DP students - Organizing library workshops for teachers - We currently subscribe to the following databases: Questia, JSTOR, and Britannica Encyclopedia.
+In addition to our subscribed databases, we introduce students to some of the Hong Kong Public Library e-Resources via the web.